aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 not possess any strong phylogenetically-conserved  preferences for different habitat characteristics, showing instead very generalist habitat preferences.
 This is not surprising, given that these organisms live in small, fluctuation-prone habitats.
-Although, turnover in species composition along a bromeliad size gradient can be predicted from their drought tolerance abilities (**Amundrud and Srivastava 2015**) Additionally, it appears that predator species are able to co- occur in many different combinations, creating a range of phylogenetic diversities found within bromeliads.
+Although, turnover in species composition along a bromeliad size gradient can be predicted from their drought tolerance abilities [@Amundrud2015] Additionally, it appears that predator species are able to co- occur in many different combinations, creating a range of phylogenetic diversities found within bromeliads.
 This suggests that the range of phylogenetic diversity we tested in our experiment was realistic.
 The co-occurrence of predator species within bromeliads suggests that antagonistic interactions among predators do not limit species distributions.